kubernetes-retired/external-storage/local-volume/README.md

         * Run a workaround controller that unbinds PVCs for pods that are stuck pending.
 TODO: add link
-* The provisioner will not correctly detect mounts added after it has been started due to lack of mount propogation.
+* The provisioner will not correctly detect mounts added after it has been started without mount propogation.
+  * This issue is resolved in provisioner 2.0 when the mount propagation alpha feature gate is enabled, which is available in Kubernetes 1.8+.
-  * The provisioner will detect the existance of a new directory in the discovery directory.
+  * The provisioner 1.x will detect the existance of a new directory in the discovery directory.
 Then, it will incorrectly create a local PV with the root filesystem capacity.
-  * Planned resolution of new mount point discovery requires mount propagation, which is targeted for 1.9.
-  * Workaround: Before adding any new mount points, stop the provisioner daemonset, add the new mount points, start the daemonset.
+  * Provisioner 1.x workaround: Before adding any new mount points, stop the provisioner daemonset, add the new mount points, start the daemonset.

 ### Future features
 * Local block devices as a volume source, with partitioning and fs formatting